This post may contain affiliate links. Read my full disclosure policy.

 What is Khichdi?

-It’s delicious and healthy and what I personally love about this dish, is how satisfied I feel after eating it, without feeling too heavy.
-It gives me energy and stamina all day long and I find at dinner time, I am less ravenous, and better able to make wiser decisions as far as what to eat, and how much.
+It’s delicious, healthy, and satisfying without feeling too heavy.
+It gives me energy and stamina all day long, and I find at dinner time, I am less hungry and better able to make wiser decisions as far as what to eat and how much.

 In Ayurveda, it is believed that we should have our biggest meal of the day, when the sun is at its highest point–at lunchtime!

-The star of this dish, are little mung beans.
-But don’t let their diminutive size fool you– they are surprisingly packed full of nutrients and the list of health benefits to the body is endless.
+Try this with mung beans!
+Don’t let their diminutive size fool you– they are surprisingly packed full of protein and nutrients and the list of health benefits to the body is endless.

-Where ever this finds you, may you feel hopeful and excited about this coming New Year — open to the possibilities that haven’t even been imagined yet.
-Create, along with me, a little space for the mystery to unfold, without too many plans – a clear open field to let life show up, in its own wise and perfect way.
+Wherever this finds you, may you feel hopeful and excited about this coming New Year — open to the possibilities that haven’t even been imagined yet.
+Create a little space for the mystery to unfold without too many plans – a clear open field to let life show up in its own wise and perfect way.

 Cheers and love.
 All the best to you this New Year!